- The Crypto Fire

 What Is a Seed Phrase?

-A seed phrase is a randomly generated series of 12-24 words that serves as the master key to your crypto wallet.
+A seed phrase is a randomly generated series of 12-24 words that serves as the master key to your crypto wallets.
 If you lose access to your wallet or hardware device, entering this phrase into another wallet will restore your funds.

 For example, a seed phrase might look like this: